THE 2018-2019 WELCOME LETTER FROM CA BATON COUNCIL PRESIDENT, KRISTINE RODRIGUES !

 Are you a member of the CBC?
 This season we are hoping to increase our membership in all three categories.
 Get your CBC membership today as CBC Members will have access to ALL photos taken at local and State competitions.
 The photos will be access via a website and password.
 Tina Allman is CBC’s Membership Coordinator, any questions, please connect with Tina.
 The membership form is included in this email.
 The membership fees will be increased for the 2019 season.
 The Individual Membership will be $20 and the Booster Membership will be $10.
 No increase for the business membership.

-Entry forms will be updated on the CBC website shortly.
-Please remember for the STATE ENTRY do not use the regular season entry form.
-The local competition entry forms will be on the website shortly.
+The local entry form is on the website.
+Please remember for the STATE ENTRY do not use the regular season entries.
 Please remember the State competition entry form is different and will be available on the website once complete.
 The PayPal fee is being increased to 3.5% to ensure all fees are covered.

 Each competition – except State – will have two deadlines.
 Please make note of the entry deadlines.
 Again, this season late entries WILL NOT be accepted.
 To ensure that the competition program is correctly updated on Monday and the correct awards are available for our athletes, we MUST comply with the deadlines.
 Please mark your calendar.